Ohlone Logo

 OPTIONAL VIEWING: Ohlone iTunes video podcasts 5/18/07

-Group Meeting (May 21): Paul Valery a French Poet wrote: “The future isn’t what it used to be!”
-EXPLAIN!
+Group Meeting (May 11): Paul Valery a French Poet wrote: “The future isn’t what ” EXPLAIN!

 Download hard copy